vertica/VerticaPy/docs/source/examples_business_credit_card_fraud.rst

 **Outliers of the distribution**

-Let's use the ``z-score`` to detect global outliers of the distribution.
+Let's use the ``Z-score`` to detect global outliers of the distribution.

 .. code-block:: python